Tell Me: An LLM-powered Mental Well-being Assistant with RAG, Synthetic Dialogue Generation, and Agentic Planning: System Overview

 The RAG-based assistant forms the core client-facing module, providing context-aware responses grounded in a curated knowledge base.
 Unlike baseline LLMs that often provide generic or verbose advice, this assistant integrates embedding, retrieval, and context management to maintain conversational history while offering relevant and grounded responses.

-A sentiment-based safety prefilter intercepts high-risk content, stopping free-form generation, and issuing predefined safety messages when necessary (Figure~\ref{fig:system-architecture}).
-This enables \textit{Tell Me} to simulate therapist-style interactions in a controlled, responsible manner.
+To ensure safe interaction, the system employs an LLM-driven guardrail mechanism (\texttt{Sentiment\_chain} via LangChain) as a pre-processing stage.
+User inputs are evaluated for high-risk semantic signals, such as expressions of self-harm or harmful intent.
+When such signals are detected, the pipeline suppresses free-form response generation and activates a deterministic crisis-routing mechanism.
+This approach constrains the conversational agent’s behavior, enabling \textit{Tell Me} to emulate therapist-style interactions while maintaining adherence to safety and ethical guidelines.